 My Box Theory™ eCourse will help you know what to measure and how to measure, and Box Theory™ Gold software has a built-in report wizard for creating fully-formatted measurement reports in seconds.
 Your performance data will also show up on the system dashboard.

 Other valuable information and articles, such as how to do a sales break-even analysis, are available from within the Box Theory™ Business Systems Academy.
-Please check out our numbers on the pricing page, and let's get going today.
+Please check out our numbers on the pricing page (now for FREE), and let’s get going today.
 This could be the start of something big.